Skip to main content

 Frequently Asked Questions

-Twin Mirror is a action adventure game with drama, mystery and thriller themes.
+Twin Mirror is a action adventure game with drama, mystery, thriller, violence and others themes.
+Common tags for Twin Mirror include lgbtq+, psychological, third person, heist, mature and others.

 Twin Mirror is available on Xbox Series X|S, PC, PlayStation 4, Xbox One and others.